ant-design/ant-design-mini/src/ImageUpload/index.en.md

 ### maxCount

-1. `maxCount` Indicates the maximum number of pictures that can be uploaded, and does not upload means unlimited.
+1. `maxCount` Indicates the maximum number of pictures that can be uploaded, and does not transmit means unlimited.
 Since the small program selection picture interface has an upper limit of one-time selection of pictures, if `maxCount` More than this limit, multiple uploads are required.
 For example,`maxCount="{{10}}"`, 10 pictures are allowed to be uploaded.
 Users need to upload 9 pictures first and then 1 picture.
 2. `maxCount` No restrictions `defaultFileList` and `fileList`.
 For example,`maxCount` 1, and `defaultFileList` Contains 2 images, will not reduce `defaultFileList` in the picture.
 The upload button is hidden.

 ### Theme customization

 #### Style Variables

 Component provides the following CSS variables, which can be used to customize styles.
-For more information, see ConfigProvider Components.
+For details, see ConfigProvider Components.

 | Variable name                            | Default Value                                                                                                                  | Dark Mode Default                                                                                                          | Remarks                         |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- | ---------------------------- |